-Managing and keeping track of any well-rounded marketing campaign will come with challenges, but with the help of the right tools, resources, and tactics, you can drastically simplify the process while also generating more desirable results through your efforts.
+Managing and keeping track of any well-rounded marketing campaign will come with challenges.
+Still, with the help of the right tools, resources, and tactics, you can drastically simplify the process while also generating more desirable results through your efforts.

 Many people take a very manual and gradual approach to independent marketing, slowly promoting brand awareness at a casual pace without ever engaging in any form of aggressive or targeted advertising.